amangup/coding-bootcamp/lecture10/webapp.md

   - Note that we are now _outside_ the package.
 - The method `run()` in the object `app` starts a web server.
 We provide the method with two arguments, which is the address of where we are running the web server.
   - `host` is used to refer to the IP address.
 In networking, the address **127.0.0.1** always means the **localhost**, i.e., the device on which you are running this code.
   - `port` is the port on which this web server will listen.
 We can choose any value which is not already being used.
-Typically, no production code uses 8080, and its commonly used for development.
+Typically, no production code uses 8080, and it's commonly used for development.

 Your Hello World webapp is ready!
 You can run the file `test_server.py`, go to your browser and type the address `http://localhost:8080/` and you will see the result.
 Try changing the return value of the `hello()` function and see the browser output change.